-- 1. ESHPM is responsible, without prejudice to the respective provisions of the Executive Board, for recording the study results in such a way that students can be given an overview of the results that they have obtained in relation to the study and examination programme. - 2.
+- 1. The faculty records Students' individual study results and makes them available through Osiris.
+An obvious error in the study results may be rectified by the Examination Board.
+When deciding whether to rectify an incorrectly recorded study result that is to the Student's disadvantage, the Examination Board shall take the Student's best interests into account. - 2.
 Students can download a study progress overview via Osiris student.
 If a certified copy is required, it can be requested from the Study Progress and Diploma Small Faculties (spd.sf@eur.nl).